ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-However, when the controllers implement the optimal set-point, $\mathbf{x}$, it becomes vulnerable to implementation errors.
-In the context of control, these errors broadly fall into two categories: disturbances and noise.
-Disturbances can encompass measured factors like flow-rate fluctuations or unmeasured influences such as ambient temperature deviations.
-Noise can arise from sensor measurements or estimation inaccuracies.
-This is along with various other sources of implementation errors outlined in the control literature \cite{Seborg2011, Ogata2009}.
-Accurately quantifying all these possible implementation errors is inherently difficult.
-In practical settings, only crude bounds tend to be known.
-Nevertheless, robustness to these implementation errors is essential in order to satisfy the control objectives of set-point tracking, disturbance rejection and noise suppression.
-As mentioned in section \ref{sec:intro}, while complex robust control algorithms could be devised, they might not be practically feasible due to the time constraints imposed on the controllers.
-Therefore, at the RTO layer, a different approach is chosen: determining set-points that inherently possess robustness against implementation errors (as defined by their bounds alone), thereby lessening the demands placed on the resource-constrained controllers.
+When implementing the optimal set-point, $\mathbf{x}$, controllers face vulnerability to implementation errors, primarily stemming from disturbances and noise, as well as other sources outlined in the control literature \cite{Seborg2011, Ogata2009}.
+Quantifying these errors accurately is challenging, with often only approximate bounds available.
+Nonetheless, robustness to such errors is crucial for control objectives, such as set-point tracking, disturbance rejection, and noise suppression.
+As discussed in section \ref{sec:intro}, complex robust control algorithms, while theoretically feasible, may not be practical due to the time constraints imposed on the controllers.
+Therefore, at the RTO layer, we adopt an alternative approach: identifying set-points inherently robust to implementation errors, thereby lessening the demands placed on the resource-constrained controllers.